biocodellc/documentation/docs/developer/configuration_files.rst

 .. _configuration_files:

-XML Configuration File
+Configuration Files
 ======================

-Each project contains its own xml configuration file.
-This is where the :ref:`projects` specific configuration is specified.
+GEOME has a network level configuratino file which defines network level rules and all available data properties and entities.
+Each project has its own configuration file as well which supplements the GEOME network configuration file.
+All configuration files are written in JSON This is where the :ref:`projects` specific configuration is specified.
 This includes :ref:`resources`, attributes, validation rules, and relations.

 Attributes